 A mala is a set of beads commonly used by Hindus and Buddhists for keeping count while reciting, chanting, or mentally repeating a mantra or the name or names of a deity.
 They are sacred and beautiful and can be worn as a necklace or wrapped around your wrist multiple times.
 Malas are made with 108 beads and a guru bead.
 They can be made with fewer beads, such as 18, 27, or 54, which would require the user to make several rotations to complete their full meditation.
 The number 108 has spiritual significance as it is believed that we have 108 lines of energy in our bodies which converge to form theanahata, or the heart chakra.

-This mala is made with 8mm Howlite beads and light blue wood beads, along with a Howlite guru bead and light blue cotton tassel.
-Howlite is a calming stone.
-It reduces stress and can help increase memory.
+This mala is made with 8mm light blue wood and white Jade beads, along with a Zebra Jasper guru bead and light blue cotton tassel.
+White Jade filters distractions and aids in decision-making.
+Zebra Jasper brings clarity to the mind and clear thinking.
 The mala is strung on nylon thread.